-This year, an estimated 280 children in the United States will be diagnosed with retinoblastoma.
+An estimated 280 children in the United States will be diagnosed annually with retinoblastoma.
 Most children who are diagnosed with retinoblastoma are younger than five years old.
-Retinoblastoma makes up 3% of all cancers diagnosed in children before the age of 15.
+Retinoblastoma makes up 2% of all cancers diagnosed in children before the age of 15.

-The five-year survival rate is the percentage of children who survive at least five years after the cancer is detected, excluding those who die from other diseases.
-The five-year survival rate for children with retinoblastoma is 99%, but it depends on several factors, including whether the cancer has spread to other parts of the body.
+The five-year survival rate is the percentage of children who survive at least five years after the cancer is found.
+The five-year survival rate for children with retinoblastoma is 97%, but it depends on several factors, including whether the cancer has spread to other parts of the body.

 Cancer survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of children of this type of cancer, but the actual risk for a particular individual may differ.
-It is not possible to tell a person how long he or she will live with retinoblastoma.
+These estimates are based on data from thousands of children of this type of cancer, so the actual risk for a particular individual may be different.
+It is not possible to tell a child how long he or she will live with retinoblastoma.
 Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics.

-Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts and Figures 2014.
+Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts and Figures 2015, and the ACS website.